shiftkey/blog/_posts/2013-05-04-custom-server-headers-are-bad-for-your-health.md

 *Why aren't these headers disabled by default?*

-*And why does it require changes in so many different places?*
+*And why does it require changes in so many different places in IIS and ASP.NET?*

-I'm sure there's better (and safer) ways to track server statistics than serving this information to every client.

-And one could perhaps argue that attackers don't need to know your server details to try various attack vectors - they'll just try all possible attack vendors anyway.

 ## A footnote on X- Headers